 Contribute to the Pure Water Project below.

 This can save millions of lives.
 Villages we have worked with in the past have managed to drastically cut down on disease and death due to water and are experiencing a higher standard of living.
-We are currently working with four other villages.
-We need your help.
+We would like your help!

-For more information on the Pure Water Project and to get involved, check out our website: thepurewaterproject.org
+For more information on the Pure Water Project and to get involved, please email us at : firstname.lastname@example.org